Published on Mar 14, 2022

 The features of Snapchat that make it distinct from any other social media are:

-Snaps are the short video clips that you make using the Snapchat camera.
+Snaps are the short video clips made using the Snapchat camera.
 There are hundreds of Snapchat filters available in the Snapchat camera.
 You can use these Snapchat filters to create a snap and upload it as a story, send it to your friends, save it on your memories or share it on other social media.

 Snapchat Story is a compilation of your Snaps that play in the order in which they were made.
 For the next 24 hours, your friends can open your Story an infinite amount of times.
 You can check how many people saw your Story and who saw it among your friends.